AtulSinghAtul/namaste_youtube/README.md

   - o of 1 is for better than o of n
   - searchin inside object `new Map()` is more optimize.

+  **Note:-** Search is using live api , search is using dbouncing and our search is using caching.

-  ## We will build n level nested comment
+## How we will build n level nested comment?

+- using recursion for building n level nested comment

+## What is LRU cache?